 Do Cats Eat Rats?

 Yes – cats do eat rats!
 Disgusting, right?
-Well… yes, for us it is disgusting, but for a cat, it is a different story.
+Yes, for us, it is disgusting, but it is a different story for a cat.

 As you may already know, cats are carnivores… actually, cats are ‘true’ carnivores which means if the wild, they only eat meat.